+Q:What is your internal experience when you feel REALLY connected to the music?
 A: When I am truly connected to the music I am playing I completely lose myself.
 I play things I never thought I could play.
 I do things I never thought I could do.
 Something takes complete control of my body and the concept of “messing up” does not exist.
 During this time, my saxophone and I become one and we cannot be disconnected even if someone where to try to force us apart.
 All of my emotions come out at once – life, love, death, hope, desperarity, passion, glory, and depression pulsate trough my lungs and force the reed to vibrate.
 The result is music.
 Screen reader support enabled.

 Manhattan School of Music